Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_exercise.md

 - Using the coverage tool generate a HTML report of the code coverage of all the tests.
 - Open the report file in a browser and print the report to a file called `coverage-report.pdf`.
 Add this file to the repository.
 - **Note**: coverage can be used with both `pytest` and `unittest`.
-In this case generating the report of the unit tests using unittest is sufficient.
+In this case, generating the report of the unit tests using unittest is sufficient.

 ## Step 7 - Automation Using tox